100 Notable alumni of

 -

 Krystyna Pawłowicz is a Polish jurist and political figure.
 In the years 2007–2011, Pawłowicz was a Justice of the State Tribunal.
 She was a member of the Sejm (7th and 8th term) and was part of the National Council of the Judiciary.
-Pawłowicz is a judge of the Constitutional Tribunal since 5 December 2019.
+Pawłowicz was a judge of the Constitutional Tribunal from 5 December 2019 to 5 December 2025.
 She has taught at the University of Warsaw and the School of Public Administration in Ostrołęka.

 -